marksmccann/modality/README.md

 # Modality
-Free, Simple, lightweight and versatile &ndash; Modality was designed to be the only modal window plugin you would ever need.
+Free, simple, lightweight and versatile &ndash; Modality was designed to be the only modal window you would ever need.
+Built with both JavaScript and jQuery, this plugin is sure to be a perfect fit for any project.

 ## Overview
 Modality was designed for the web-novice and web-master alike; Simple, lightweight and straight-forward, but at the same time versatile, extendable and infinitely customizable.